 Reykjavik is compact in size and you can walk to most places in the centre.

 Iceland day 2 – South coast with glacier hike

 This was the most adventurous of our days in Iceland, we booked a full day tour to the South Coast and it included a glacier hike!

-Our days started really early with a pick up from the hotel and it brought us to some stunning places.
 The three that really made and impression on me were Skogafoss waterfall, where we saw an incredible rainbow curving along the precipitating water, the famous Black Sand beach and the glacier hike.